joel1050/PokerAI/README.md

  - Evaluates hand using hand rankings from high card to full house.
  - Can calculate all outs for a given hand.
  - Can calculate equity for given hand.
- - Can calculate killer cards (cards which beat your hand) for a given board and uses it to determine range of opponenent.
+ - Can calculate killer cards (cards which beat your hand) for a given board and uses it to determine range of opponent.

 # In Develelopment
  ~~- Calculating equity for a given hand and community cards by evaluating draws and finding their outs.~~